Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Understanding Embedded Finance

-Before diving into embedded payments specifically, it helps to step back and understand the broader idea of embedded finance, what it actually is, how it works, and who makes it possible.
+Before diving into embedded payments specifically, it helps to step back and understand the broader idea of embedded finance.
+Let’s take a look at what it actually is and how it works.

 What Is Embedded Finance?